jeliasson/redwoodjs-on-kubernetes/README.md

 ## Conclusion

-Well, this writing became much longer than I thought it would be.
+Well, this became much longer than I thought it would be.
 If you are still reading this, thank you for bearing with me.
-Surely this is not a easy underataking for someone not working or intrested in DevOps, and there are some pieces here that is missing.
+Surely this is not an easy undertaking for someone not working or interested in DevOps, and there are some missing pieces here.
 Wth did ArgoCD do?
 Deployment repository?
 A operations account for doing the Git pushes?

 Anyway, we got ourself a RedwoodJS application running in Kubernetes and it costs me absolutely nothing (as I already have a cluster for other stuff) besides some sweat and tears along the way to make it play nice.